Uthopik/astronex-python-3/README.md

 - On Linux, right-click the AppImage file and grant permission via the ‘Permissions’ menu.
 Alternatively, in the terminal, grant permission using: chmod +x ./Astro-Nex-Dark-v2.1.AppImage

-- On Debian-based Linux distributions (Ubuntu, Linux Mint, etc.), you can install it using a .deb file.
+- On Debian-based Linux distributions (Ubuntu, Linux Mint,...), you can install it using a .deb file.
 Open the terminal where the file is located and run this command: sudo apt install ./astro-nex-dark-v2.1.deb